How do I apply for Financial Aid?

-- Does the student have children that they give more than half of their support to?
+- Do you have children that you give more than half of your support to?

-- Does the student have dependents (other than their children) that they give more than half of their support to and will continue to do so through June 30 of the award year?
+- Do you have dependents (other than your children) that you give more than half of your support to and will continue to do so through June 30 of the award year?

 - At any time since you turned 13, were both of your parents deceased, were you in foster care or a ward/dependent of the court?

 - As determined by a court in your state of legal residence, are/were you an emancipated minor?

-- As determined by a court in the student’s state of legal residence, is/was the student in legal guardianship?
+- As determined by a court in your state of legal residence, are you under legal guardianship?